ZEISS-PiWeb/PiWeb-Import-Sdk/docs/getting_started/2_import_format.md

 ![Auto Importer import history](../../assets/images/getting_started/2_import_history.png "Auto Importer import history")

-You can also open a PiWeb Planner and connect to your PiWeb cloud or PiWeb server.
+You can also open a PiWeb Planner and connect to your PiWeb Cloud or PiWeb Server.
 A new measurement with measured values for the characteristics `CharA` and `CharB` should be exist.

 ![Planner measurement view](../../assets/images/getting_started/2_planner_measurement.png "Planner measurement view")

-When the import failed you can find helpful information about possible next steps for a solution in the [Troubleshooting]({% link docs/troubleshooting.md %}).